 - There is a debate as to what causes forgetting.
 Some researchers think that old memories slowly decay from lack of use (or disassociate from the network) over time.
 The prominent theory at this time, however, is that we forget due to interference or a failure of having the proper retrieval cues.

 - Recalling a memory changes it.
 The act of reconstructing a memory makes it relatively stronger than other memories and may modify its contents.
+This is one aspect that causes us to forget.

 - Memories can fail at any time during the three stages of processing: encoding (registering in long-term memory), consolidation (deep processing and stabilization), or during retrieval.